 One of my favourite memories of Vancouver is the view from a small campground near the base of the Lions Gate Bridge, on the western shore.
-Many years ago, I was camped there with the family while I attended classes at the University of British Columbia.
-I needed to upgrade my teaching qualifications, and since Queen’s University in Kingston never offered much in the way of summer Chemistry courses, it was necessary to seek the credit elsewhere – so we set off on an adventure that became one of our most cherished memories.
+Many years ago, I was camped there with my family while I attended classes at the University of British Columbia.
+I needed to upgrade my teaching qualifications, and since Queen’s University in Kingston, ON never offered much in the way of summer chemistry courses, it was necessary to seek the credit elsewhere – so we set off on an adventure that became one of our most cherished memories.

 The location was perfect.
 Back in the day, if you had to take summer courses, Vancouver was definitely the place to be.
 The campground was in a very quiet, out-of-the-way part of the city.
 Behind it ran the Capilano River, and a short distance away were the rolling waters of Burrard Inlet.
 While I was negotiating the city traffic on my way to the university, Sylvia and the kids would take the long walk across the bridge to play and relax among the magnificent trees of Stanley Park, that is, if relaxing with three small kids is possible.

 Well, the city has grown a lot since then, but some things don’t change.
 You can still find a place to park your rig at the Capilano River RV Park, and enjoy a visit to the city.
 Of course, there are now full hookups for those who want them, as well as a playground for the kids, and a hot tub and a pool for the adults.

 To say that the scenery in the Vancouver area is spectacular would be an understatement.
 Is there anyone who does not associate the trees of Stanley Park with Vancouver?
 The giant trees were one of the things that impressed the original Spanish explorers in 1791 when they were claiming land for Spain.
 In 1792, British Captain George Vancouver came ashore from his ship and explored the area where Vancouver is presently located.